hemilabs/heminetwork/api/protocol/README.md

 - **`id`**: A string used to uniquely identify each request.
 Responses will have the same `id` as the request, making it possible to match requests to responses.

-> [!NOTE]
-> Request message IDs should be randomly generated or sequential.

 ### Payload

 The payload type depends on the command being called.
 Please refer to the documentation for more details on the specific